Fierrabras (opera): Act 1

 Emma, the daughter of King Karl (Charlemagne, from the German name for Charlemagne, Karl der Große), is in love with Eginhard.
 Their love must be kept secret since Karl does not approve.
 Karl's knights, led by Roland, have defeated the Moors and captured Fierrabras, the son of the Moorish prince Boland.
 Karl does not imprison Fierrabras.
 When they are brought to Karl's castle, Fierrabras spies Emma, and recognizes her as someone he fell in love with in Rome.
 Eginhard and Emma meet in the garden at night, but are interrupted by Fierrabras.
 The lovers plead with Fierrabras to protect Eginhard from Karl.
 Fierrabras agrees, and Eginhard makes his escape.
 The king approaches, and, thinking Fierrabras is trying to kidnap Emma, has him thrown in chains.
 As the act ends, Eginhard and the knights are preparing to leave.

 Act 2

 Eginhard (without clarifying the matter concerning Emma and Fierrabras) has been sent to Boland with Roland and Karl's other knights for peace talks.
 The Moors surprise Eginhard, capture him, and bring him to the Moorish castle, where Boland and his daughter Florinda are concerned over Fierrabras' fate.
 Eginhard informs them of Fierrabras' imprisonment.
 The rest of Karl's knights arrive for the peace talks.
 Boland, upset over Fierrabras' imprisonment, takes them prisoner and condemns them to death.
 Among the knights, his daughter Florinda recognizes Roland, (with whom she fell in love while in Rome) and decides to try to help them.
 She manages to free Eginhard, and, after a brief interlude with Roland, frees the knights from the castle prison.
-The knights, after battle in which Roland is captured, are returned to the prison, where Boland is upset over Florinda's behavior.
+The knights, after a battle in which Roland is captured, are returned to the prison, where Boland is upset over Florinda's behavior.